The Public Health Observatory handbook of health inequalities measurement

 Use this resource to

-- Explore the pros and cons of various indicators and data sources to measure and monitor health inequalities
+- explore the pros and cons of various indicators and data sources to measure and monitor health inequalities; and

 Carr-Hill, R., Chalmers-Dixon, P. (2005).
 The Public Health Observatory Handbook of Health Inequalities Measurement.
 Oxford, UK: South East England Public Health Observatory.